Choosing a Safety Consultant

 “Every employer shall, subject to paragraphs (6) and (7), appoint one or more competent persons to assist him in undertaking the measures he needs to take to comply with the requirements and prohibitions imposed upon him by or under the relevant statutory provisions”.

-A Health and Safety Advisor Manchester, consultant or manager is unlikely to be a qualified and competent Crowd Safety Manager, and an event with over 5000 people will require a Crowd Manager in addition to a safety advisor, they are very different roles and crowd management is a very different specialist position and quite different from security.
+A Health and Safety Advisor, consultant or manager is unlikely to be a qualified and competent Crowd Safety Manager, and an event with over 5000 people will almost certainly require a Crowd Manager in addition to a safety advisor, they are very different roles and crowd management is a very different specialist position and quite different from security.
 Your safety advisor may be a qualified Crowd Manager but the two roles still require two separate people you only have one head and can only wear one hat at a time, one person can’t do both jobs properly no matter what they may say.
-Be also warned about anyone who tells you they have an NVQ in Spectator Safety is definitely not a Crowd Safety Management or a health and safety qualification!, it’s a qualification for what is called a “Safety Officer” at football grounds (as set out under the Safety at Sports Grounds Act).
+Be also warned about anyone who tells you they have an NVQ in Spectator Safety, they are definitely not a Crowd Safety Management or a health and safety advisor! it’s a qualification for what is called a “Safety Officer” at football grounds (as set out under the Safety at Sports Grounds Act).
 It's an important qualification for anyone who works at sporting events, but meaningless otherwise.

 There are other good reasons;